Maryville Academy Sex Abuse Lawsuits: Updates & Deadlines

 3. Systemic Institutional Failures

-• A criminal investigation by the Des Plaines Police Department into the allegations against John P. Smyth and other individuals accused of abuse.
+• A criminal investigation by the Des Plaines Police Department into allegations against John P. Smyth and other individuals accused of abuse.

 • A broader review by the Illinois Department of Children and Family Services into historical abuse cases at Church-operated facilities.